 All your friends confide in you with their stories and you always have some good advice up your sleeve, be it for love problems, school assignments or their relationship with parents.
 You find others’ stories fascinating and you don’t like talking about yourself too much.
 And you really see the human mind as a great puzzle that you must solve.

-Well, under door number 1 hides a Psychology degree just for you.
+Well, behind door number 1 hides a Psychology degree just for you.
 Perfectly fit for your human behaviour curiosities.
 Don’t miss the chance of developing your listener and analytical skills, by pursuing an undergraduate study in popular study destinations for Psychology like:

 - Bachelors in Psychology in the UK